haberdashPI/german_track/README.md

 Comment out the checks for 150 trials and align to the second rather than the first stimulus event form Presentation: there are commented out lines of code to do this in the file.

-## Usage notes

-Many the scripts cannot be simply run.
-Parts of the code must be run step by step and the results evaluated manually to ensure that the outputs make sense.
-Very little of the data checking is automated at this point (and probably shouldn't be???).